Written by Terry Smith

 - Requires a fair bit of man power

-The Swedish log splitter for AGMA is for sale on Amazon priced at £86.90.
+The Swedish log splitter for AGMA is for sale on Amazon priced pretty well.
 This manual log splitter works in a different way to our previous review, which was foot operated.
-Instead the Swedish log splitter requires you drill a hole of 12cm deep and 8cm from the edge, into a base log.
+Instead the Swedish log splitter requires you drill a hole of 12cm deep and 8cm from the edge, into a base log (it’s a one off don’t worry).
 Then you insert the guide rod into the hole.
 This needs to be perpendicular to the ground to aid the support of the guide rod or it might unbalance.
 You lift the handle of the splitting wedge and place a log under it.
 You then lift the striking weight and release it so the wedge embeds itself in the log.
 Finally you lift the weight again and throw it down to split the log.
 Repeating the final step as many times as necessary.

 It’s a very simple device that works very well in most cases and only really has problems splitting knotted logs.
-The splitting action of the device is a bit slow and time consuming but it certainly saves you energy when compared to a foot operated manual log splitter.
+The splitting action of the device is a bit slow and time consuming but it certainly will split much more when compared to the Logmaster foot operated manual log splitter.

 The dropping ‘hammer and wedge’ splitting action is a great idea and is much safer than using an axe.